strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/device-list.md

 <!-- Microsoft 365 E5; Device as a Service -->
 <!-- Split from device & technologies topic.
 Destination topic for aka.ms/device-list  -->

-For more information on Microsoft Managed Desktop, see [Microsoft Managed Desktop documentation and resources](https://docs.microsoft.com/microsoft-365/managed-desktop/).

 To be enrolled in Microsoft Managed Desktop:

 - The device must be one of the following&#x00B9;: